nameless-and-blameless/TAG/wiki/Phantom-Funeral-of-Rev.-Duke-Stone.md

 ## Victim Deaths

 During the Phantom Funeral of Rev. Duke Stone, 649 individuals were killed.
 Approximately 90% of the victims were Caucasian from around the Tennessee Valley.
-The method of execution involved the use of chainsaws, symbolizing the brutality of the attacks.
+The method of execution was beheading, carried out using a chainsaw, a method chosen and previously used by Jacobsen to ensure that no one survived.

 ## Significance and Impact